apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 Redis to communication new sessions with its peers.
 When a new session is seen by an ATS instances it publishes an encrypted copy of the session state to the local Redis channel.
 When a new session is received on the Redis channel, the plugin stores that session state into its local ATS SSL session cache.
-Once the session state is in the local ATS SSL session cache it is avalible to the openssl library for future TLS handshakes.
+Once the session state is in the local ATS SSL session cache it is available to the openssl library for future TLS handshakes.

 For the ticket based session resumption, the plugin implements logic to decide on a Session Ticket Encryption Key (STEK)